 Westbay’s eyes narrowed.
 “You owe me a favor, Siverling.
-Is it time to call it due?”
+Do I need to call it due?”

 She bared her teeth at him.
 “That favor is the only reason you’re in this room with me right now.
 But it’s only a medium favor.
 Not nearly enough to get that kind of information.
 Besides, I’m not sure you’re being totally truthful about your ability to maintain confidentiality, Westbay.
 Because you did indeed talk about an ongoing investigation with me, who you didn’t know and had no idea that you could trust.
 All I had to do was show a little interest in the Raven Queen.”

-He gaped, and stammered before recovering.
-“Well, that was—I didn’t give out any critical information, and probably nothing you couldn’t have found out by going to the right taverns after a shift of coppers was off work for the day.
+He gaped and stammered before recovering.
+“Well, that was… I didn’t give out any critical information, and probably nothing you couldn’t have found out by going to the right taverns after a shift of coppers were off work for the day.
 This is different.”